-Some of the more enterprising island car rental companies now offer one day rentals with collection at the ferry terminal itself.
+Some of the more enterprising island car rental companies, for instance, offer one day rentals with collection at the ferry terminal itself.
 This allows tourists to come and sample the island in one day without the expense and stress of two ferry tickets.
 To learn more about car rental in Croatia, read the dedicated Total Croatia guide.

 You can find the latest road information in English on the HAK website (as well as ferries, trains, and borders).